 I can support you in your grief, especially if you are finding that you have no peace or meaning in your life.
 I aim to be the person who can help you to make a difference as you try to process what has happened.

-I am a registered member of the British Association of Counsellors and Psychotherapists (BACP).
-In order to be a member of this governing body, my credentials are checked and verified regularly.
+I am an accredited member of the National Counselling Society (NCS); in order to be a member of this governing body, my credentials are checked and verified.

 Although I have been a book-keeper for many years, I found there was something burning inside that was driving me to work in the helping profession, and so began studying loss and bereavement.
 This led to me achieving a Bachelor’s Degree in Therapeutic Counselling and further into the field of grief work.
 I have a special interest in Type 1 Diabetes and its physical and mental implications.